 Take a virtual visit to our lab

-Senior Faculty Research Assistant Debbie Steel tours the state-of-the-art facilities for genetics and genomics of marine species and our research on whales and dolphins.
+Senior Faculty Research Assistant Debbie Steel tours the previous facilities for genetics and genomics of marine species and our research on whales and dolphins.
+To see part of the NEW facility see Marine Science Day Live!